What is the Scholarship

 The Applicant will be required to provide details about the proposed area of study and to nominate a Mentor for the study.
 The Mentor will also submit a Mentor online application form.

-The role of the Mentor is to provide guidance as needed by the Applicant during the development and implementation of the study, and is not a supervisory role.
+The role of the Mentor is to provide guidance as needed by the Applicant during the development and implementation of the study, and is not an academic supervisory role.
 The Mentor will also be the Applicant’s referee, available to provide a verbal reference for Applicants who reach the final stages of selection.
-The Mentor does not need to be an architect, however they must have expertise in the area of the Applicant’s Study Proposal.
+The Mentor does not need to be an architect or landscape architect however they must have expertise in the area of the Applicant’s Study Proposal.

 Selection Criteria